BracketBotCapstone/quickstart/setup/README.md

 ---

-If you encounter any issues, review the output of the scripts for error messages.
+If you encounter any issues join our [Discord](https://discord.gg/RXRgJyAq93)!